DETAILED ACTION

 A patent for a claimed invention may not be obtained, notwithstanding that the claimed invention is not identically disclosed as set forth in section 102, if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.
 Patentability shall not be negated by the manner in which the invention was made.

-Claim(s) 2-3, 12-14 and 16-21are rejected under 35 U.S.C.
+Claim(s) 2-3, 12-14 and 17 are rejected under 35 U.S.C.
 103 as being unpatentable over Lam (US 2010/0026251) in view of Kim (US 2017/0060165).

 Kim discloses a plurality of incremental current sources (Fig. 3C I) and a plurality of independently operable switches (Fig. 3C SW).
-It would have been obvious to one of ordinary skill in the art at the time of filing of the invention to implement a plurality of incremental currents source and a plurality of independently operable switches between the power rail and the load, in order to be able to adjust the current source to improve the transient response.
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to implement a plurality of incremental currents source and a plurality of independently operable switches configured between the incremental current sources and the load, the switches responsive to transitions in a binary date sequence applied to the load, in order to be able to adjust the current source to improve the transient response.

 With respect to claim 13, Lam in view of Kim make obvious the circuit of claim 12, wherein the current sources comprise a current mirror (Lam paragraph 52 and Fig 3A 222a or Fig 3B 222b).

-With respect to claim 17, Lam in view of Kim make obvious the circuit of claim 12, wherein the switches are responsive to a clock signal (Lam paragraph 55) applied to the load.
+With respect to claim 17, Lam in view of Kim make obvious the circuit of claim 12, wherein the switches are further responsive to a clock signal (Lam paragraph 55) applied to the load.

 Conclusion